LucasGG/atom-zenburn-syntax/README.md

 - Enter theme's root folder with terminal
 - Do `apm link`
-- Set yout theme in Atom configuration
+- Set yout theme in Atom